alicht/ruby-classes-intro/README.md

-If we want `name` to be accessible outside of the class we can simply create a method
+If we want `name` to be accessible outside of the class we can need to create a method

 ```ruby
 class Person